Student Enrollment

 1. TExES (Texas Examination of Educator Standards) - Texas Examinations of Educator Standards (TExES) content tests are standardized exams mandated by the State Board for Educator Certification (SBEC).

-2. GED (General Education Development - The General Educational Development (GED) tests are a group of four academic subject tests in the United States certifying academic knowledge equivalent for a high school diploma.
+2. GED (General Education Development) - The GED tests are a group of four academic subject tests in the United States certifying academic knowledge equivalent for a high school diploma.

 3. CLEP (College Level Examination Program)- CLEP is a national testing program of credit by examination by the College Entrance Board that offers you the opportunity to obtain recognition for college level achievement.